 Once you have done this, it’s time to determine what exactly you want to improve.
 You may be weak in some areas and stronger in others, but in general it’s just better to have a balanced program and work all areas.

 Now, here it is what you could do on a week by dedicating 1 hour each day, starting on Monday:

 Chess is 99% tactics they say.

 This is an obvious exaggeration, but by improving your tactical vision you will become a better player.
-You’ll find yourself with more resources in difficult positions and you will not miss winning positions due to poor calculation.
+You’ll find yourself with more resources in difficult positions and you will not miss winning positions due to a poor calculation.
 We strongly recommend you give tactics a high importance in your everyday training.
-You could do a full hour of tactical exercises at the chessboard (some people prefer do it in the computer, it’s up to your preference).
+You could do a full hour of tactical exercises over the chess board (some people prefer doing it in the computer, it’s up to your preference).

 It is necessary to have a high education on positional chess, from assessing a position to exploiting positional advantages.
 This can be done by going through explained GM games or by analyzing with a stronger player or a coach.

 If you’re going through commented games, you’ll not only be focusing on understanding middle game ideas but you’ll be learning openings as well.
 You can also solve exercises from a manual of positional chess exercises.